SRombauts/UEPlasticPlugin/README.md

 ### Known issues
  - Checkout a huge number of assets is crashing Out Of Memory (https://github.com/SRombauts/UE4PlasticPlugin/issues/97)
- - Sync & RevertAll crash the Editor in Unreal Engine 5.0 and are temporarilly disabled (https://github.com/SRombauts/UE4PlasticPlugin/issues/89)
+ - Sync & RevertAll crash the Editor in Unreal Engine 5.0 and are temporarily disabled (https://github.com/SRombauts/UE4PlasticPlugin/issues/89)
  - Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
  - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI
  - Editing an asset that is "Changed" but not checked-out pop up a "Files need check-out!"
 (UnrealEdSrv.cpp) that does nothing when clicked!